 At Fellowship Missions we’ve seen how addiction and substance abuse can destroy lives.
 That’s why we’re committed to being a hub for our community as we help those struggling with addiction connect to treatment resources.

-We believe one-on-one support is a vital part of helping those in recovery for addiction or substance use disorder.
-That’s why we make sure to match those on the road of recovery at our Emergency Shelter with a Recovery Mentor.
+We believe one-on-one support is a vital part of helping those in recovery from addiction or substance use disorder.
+That’s why we make sure to match those on the road to recovery at our Emergency Shelter with a Recovery Mentor.

 Anyone can request being matched with a Recovery Mentor, it’s a resource we’re excited to provide to our entire community, not only those residing in the shelter.